rwpalmer/DFPlay/ff.md

  - duplicate tab
  - rename tab

-I should also be able to drag and drop folders and Please recognize this as a "brainstorming concept" ... not something that is full thought out.
+"copy/pasteI should also be able to drag and drop folders, sessions, windows, and tabs Please recognize this as a "brainstorming concept" ... not something that is full thought out.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU3MDE1MTQ3OSwxMTQ5ODIwNDA2XX0=
+eyJoaXN0b3J5IjpbMjEyNTc0MzMyMCwxMTQ5ODIwNDA2XX0=
 -->